 In accordance with the services agreement among AAA, the Investment Partnership and the other service recipients party thereto and Apollo Alternative Assets (the "Services Agreement"), Apollo Alternative Assets received a management fee for managing the assets of the Investment Partnership.
 In connection with each of the consummation of the Transaction on October 31, 2012, and the initial closing of the Athene Private Placement on April 4, 2014, the Services Agreement was amended.
 Pursuant to the amendments, there were no management fees paid by the Investment Partnership with respect to the common shares of Athene Holding that were newly acquired by the Investment Partnership in the Transaction, which are those shares in excess of the shares of Athene Holding that prior to the Transaction, the Investment Partnership owned, or had committed to purchase (the "Excluded Athene Shares").
-The Investment Partnership agreed to continue to pay Apollo Alternative Assets the same management fee on the Investment Partnership's investment in Athene (other than with respect to the Excluded Athene Shares), except that Apollo Alternative Assets agreed that the Investment Partnership's obligation to pay the existing management fee terminated on December 31, 2014 (although services will continue through December 31, 2020).
+The Investment Partnership is investment in Athene (other than with respect to the Excluded Athene Shares), except that Apollo Alternative Assets agreed that the Investment Partnership's obligation to pay the existing management fee terminated on December 31, 2014 (although services will continue through December 31, 2020).